apurva-shukla/self-hosted-website/_posts/part3_homelab.md

 ---

 Now that the foundation is solid, what’s next?
 Well, `ashukla.com` needs a website, doesn't it?

+*All parts of this homelab series were written while I was building the system.
+I am aware there are significant omissions in these posts, and I will address them as I continue writing and developing this website.*